HarrisonHemstreet/TIL-2023/til.md

 # 07 June 2022

 # 08 June 2022
-1. What is a Woman definition
-2.
+1. Matt Walsh seems to have antogonistic intensions.
+The air of bad intensions leaves the target of the question "What is a woman?" with a confrontational/suggestive feeling
+2. Mat Walsh said he writes books
+3.

+# 09 June 2022